Allison McCue, CPC, CC

 The Food Service Management major and its options were designed to fill a need in the industry.
 Employment in food service is typically not very sensitive to economic conditions, and rates of employment are expected to remain consistent, according to the US Department of Labor.
-In fact, according to the National Restaurant Association, the restaurant industry employs an estimated 13 million people, or 9% of the U.S. workforce and is expected to add almost two million jobs over the next decade.

 Student Learning Outcomes

 Upon successful completion of the AAS degree in Food Service Management, graduates will be able to do the following:

 - Demonstrate a professional work ethic as is expected for employment in the Food Service Management Field